Wolfram von Richthofen: Operational experience

 Richthofen and Sperrle made an effective team in Spain.
 Sperrle was an experienced officer and was intelligent with a good reputation.
 Richthofen was considered a good leader in combat.
-They combined to advise and oppose Franco on a number of topics to prevent the misuse of air power and debates were heated.
-Both Germans men were blunt with the Spanish leader and although the Germans and Spanish did not like each other, they had a healthy respect which translated into an effective working relationship.
+They combined to advise and oppose Franco on a number of topics to prevent the misuse of air power, and debates were heated.
+Both German men were blunt with the Spanish leader, and although the Germans and Spanish did not like each other, they had a healthy respect which translated into an effective working relationship.
 Richthofen even learned a little Spanish and Italian, an effort appreciated by the Nationalist officers.

 After Sperrle returned to Germany, Richthofen assumed command of the Condor Legion.
 Hellmuth Volkmann assumed his place, but his pessimistic reports to Berlin, his continued demands for support and resources, and his personal disagreements with Richthofen forced his replacement in October 1938.
-Richthofen was promoted to the rank of Generalmajor on 1 November 1938 and he oversaw the final stages of the civil war in early 1939.
+Richthofen was promoted to the rank of Generalmajor on 1 November 1938, and he oversaw the final stages of the civil war in early 1939.
 By this time, his belief in the Junkers Ju 87 Stuka was cemented.
-It had proved highly successful in its limited role and Richthofens's fear of excessive losses in low-level ground attack operations proved ill-founded.
+It had proved highly successful in its limited role, and Richthofens's fear of excessive losses in low-level ground attack operations proved ill-founded.